-Back on November 21st, radio host Janet Mefferd called out Mark Driscoll on air, on The Janet Mefferd Show, claiming he improperly cited ideas from Peter Jones, ideas Driscoll used and published in his newest book, A Call To Resurgence.
-The interview was going along rather smoothly, and then: [clip 1].
-Which then led to: [clip 2].
-And it went downhill from here.
-On December 4th, Mefferd backed off the accusations, she apologized to Mark and said she should not have done this on the air — but of course she did, it went viral.
+On November 21, radio host Janet Mefferd called out Mark Driscoll on air, on The Janet Mefferd Show, claiming he improperly cited ideas from Peter Jones — ideas Driscoll used and published in his newest book, A Call to Resurgence.
+On December 4, Mefferd backed off the accusations, apologized to Mark, and said she should not have done this on the air — but of course she did, and it went viral.
 On December 18, the publisher of Driscoll’s book concluded a three-week investigation into the matter and said, “Tyndale believes that Mark Driscoll did indeed adequately cite the work of Peter Jones.”
-The debacle was unfortunate but it did stir up a healthy conversation online over the larger underlying questions about book writing, ghostwriting, and plagiarism.*
+The debacle was unfortunate, but it did stir up a healthy conversation online over the larger underlying questions about book writing, ghostwriting, and plagiarism.*

 First of all, this is not about Mark Driscoll.
-Mark is a friend and he has dealt graciously with me over the years and I want to do the same for him.
+Mark is a friend and he has dealt graciously with me over the years, and I want to do the same for him.
 I don’t know how Mark does his writing.
 I know his name has been in the center stage.
 That is not my point.
 I want to trust Mark to do what is right.
-My comments are about the much wider phenomenon, because this thing about ghostwriting goes back as far as publishing goes and it is right across the board in secular and Christian publishing.
-And in my mind it is a scandal.
+My comments are about the much wider phenomenon, because this thing about ghostwriting goes back as far as publishing goes, and it is right across the board in secular and Christian publishing.
+And in my mind, it is a scandal.
 And I would like to encourage myself, because it relates to me.
 I don’t use any ghostwriters in my books, but I am tempted now and then to have somebody write a letter for me or something like that.
 So I am just going to preach to myself here and to all the others who care about this.

-I Googled an issue on this yesterday and the first thing that came up was a business called a premier publishing services firm.
-And the first promise they made goes this.
-This is a direct quote.
-First line.
-You can find it.
-Maximize your time.
-We have invested thousands of hours to find the best ghostwriters in the business, close quote.
-In other words, come to us.
-We will get your book published and you don’t even have to write it.
-Just sign it and that is the way the world runs.
+I googled an issue on this yesterday, and the first thing that came up was a business called a premier publishing services firm.
+And the first promise they made goes like this — this is a direct quote — “Maximize your time.
+We have invested thousands of hours to find the best ghostwriters in the business.”
+In other words, “Come to us.
+We will get your book published, and you don’t even have to write it.
+Just sign it, and that is the way the world runs.”
 That is not the way of Christ.
 And I want to encourage us against that.

-And so I asked: Where does this practice come from?
+And so I asked, Where does this practice come from?
 And I will tell you where I think it comes from.
 It comes from the love of money over truth.
 Big names sell books.
 Ghostwriters don’t sell.
-So to sell books and make money you conceal the real writer.
+So to sell books and make money, you conceal the real writer.
 Believe me, I mean, I hope everybody will see this.
 If books sold more copies by putting the name of the ghostwriter on the cover, it would be on the cover.
 Nobody doubts that.
 That is what it is about.

 So here is my question for everybody who is tempted in this direction.
-Why are so many big name authors asking this?
-How much is legally and ethically legitimate to conceal about how I write?
-Instead of asking: How many people can I thank in as many ways as possible of the part they paid in this book?
-Why aren’t they asking: How can I increase my joy by giving the most credit possible to all the help I receive?
-Why aren’t they asking: How can I maximize the exposure of my dependence on God’s grace in the work of other people?
-How can I look as dependent as I really am?
+Why are so many big name authors asking this, “How much is legally and ethically legitimate to conceal about how I write?” instead of asking, “How many people can I thank in as many ways as possible for the part they played in this book?”
+Why aren’t they asking, “How can I increase my joy by giving the most credit possible to all the help I receive?”
+Why aren’t they asking, “How can I maximize the exposure of my dependence on God’s grace in the work of other people?
+How can I look as dependent as I really am?”
 Why aren’t they asking that?
-How can I look more dependent instead of look more self-sufficient like I don’t need anybody?
-Why aren’t we asking: How can I boast in as many weaknesses as I have since Jesus said, “My power is made perfect in weakness?”
-So Paul didn’t conclude: Therefore I will conceal my weaknesses.
-Therefore I will conceal all the dependence that I have on other people and I will make it look like I do all my work.
+“How can I look more dependent instead of look more self-sufficient like I don’t need anybody?”
+Why aren’t we asking, “How can I boast in as many weaknesses as I have since Jesus said, ‘My power is made perfect in weakness?’”
+Paul didn’t conclude 2 Corinthians 12:9, “Therefore I will conceal my weaknesses.
+Therefore I will conceal all the dependence that I have on other people, and I will make it look like I do all my work.”
 Why would we even think such a thing?

-What he said was: I will boast all the more gladly in my weaknesses so that the power of Christ may rest upon me.
-If you were weak enough to need a ghostwriter, boast in it, boast in it.
+What he said was, “I will boast all the more gladly of my weaknesses, so that the power of Christ may rest upon me.”
+If you were weak enough to need a ghostwriter, boast in it.
+Boast in it.
 Jesus gets credit for your weakness.
-Ghost writing is the opposite of boasting in weakness.
-Weakness, weak dependence on others doesn’t sell books.
-So ghost writing is the love of money more than the magnifying of Christ through the exposure of our weakness.
+Ghostwriting is the opposite of boasting in weakness.
+Weakness — weak dependence on others — doesn’t sell books.
+So ghostwriting is the love of money more than the magnifying of Christ through the exposure of our weakness.
 That is my take on what is going on here.

 Yes.
 I love it when John Frame cites in a footnote of a thick theology book some paper he received from a classroom student.